QISHEAN/CW2024/README.md

 ---

-## 6.0 Unexpected Problems
+### 6.0 Unexpected Problems

-### 1. **Sound Settings Mute Issue**
-- **Issue**: Unable to completely mute the sound using the sound settings sliders because setting the minimum value to `0` in the FXML causes warnings.
-- **Solution**: Adjusted the sliders' minimum values to `0.01`, allowing users to reduce the volume close to mute without triggering warnings.

-### 2. **Integration Issues After Refactoring**
+1. **Integration Issues After Refactoring**
    - **Issue**: Refactoring to introduce new manager classes caused unexpected integration bugs between game levels and manager functionalities.
    - **Solution**:
        - Conducted incremental refactoring with continuous testing to identify and resolve integration issues promptly.
        - Utilized unit tests to ensure that each manager class interacted correctly with game levels.
        - Collaborated with team members to review changes and maintain code consistency.

-### 3. **Performance Degradation Due to Collision Handling Enhancements**
+2. **Performance Degradation Due to Collision Handling Enhancements**
    - **Issue**: Optimizing collision detection mechanisms led to increased computational overhead, causing noticeable lag during intensive gameplay moments.
    - **Solution**:
        - Optimized collision algorithms to reduce unnecessary calculations.
        - Implemented spatial partitioning techniques to limit collision checks to nearby entities.
        - Profiled the game to identify and address specific performance bottlenecks.

-### 4. **UI Rendering Glitches After Consolidating Level Views**
+3. **UI Rendering Glitches After Consolidating Level Views**
    - **Issue**: Removing the `LevelViewLevelTwo` class and consolidating its functionalities into the `LevelView` class resulted in UI inconsistencies, such as the shield not displaying correctly in the boss level.
    - **Solution**:
        - Moved the shield display methods (`showShield()`, `hideShield()`) to the `LevelBoss` class to ensure proper separation of concerns.
        - Conducted thorough UI testing across all levels to identify and fix rendering issues.
        - Adjusted FXML layouts and styles to maintain consistent UI behavior after consolidation.

 ---